Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 - “Poor communicator”

-These labels mask what’s often a mismatch between environment and nervous system.
+These labels mask what’s often a mismatch between environment and nervous system, especially for neurodiverse individuals.

 📊 The stats